uikit/uikit-site/docs/pages/icon.md

 ## Icon Image

-You can also make any background image the size of an icon.
+You can also make any background image scale to the size of an icon.
 Just add the `.uk-icon-image` class and a background image path.

 ```example
 <span class="uk-icon uk-icon-image" style="background-image: url(../docs/images/dark.jpg);"></span>